Stealthy Tricks for a Healthy Vacation

 I eat at least three meals a day and two snacks.
 That meant I had to plan on two snacks for each day I was going to be away.

-To take care of day one I packaged up a couple home-made protein bars.
+To take care of day one I packaged up a couple of home-made protein bars.
 (We've tested hundreds of recipes, just click here!)
-For each day after that I brought a commercial protein bar and a serving of cocoa or cinnamon dusted almonds.
+For each day after that, I brought a commercial protein bar and a serving of cocoa or cinnamon-dusted almonds.
 I usually eat the protein bar earlier in the day so it doesn't have a chance to melt and then I eat the almonds in the afternoon.
 If it's a particularly active vacation I may also plan on bringing a piece of sturdy fruit like an apple or orange.